-Natural heritage resources are generally limited to the Lake Ontario shoreline and Serson Creek channel which are located at the southern and eastern periphery of the property respectively.
-As Serson Creek is proposed to be reconstructed to a more natural form and condition, and proposed modifications to the Lake Ontario shoreline are minimal, this EIS is focused less on impacts to exiting features and more on identifying opportunities to create, restore and enhance components of the City's NHS as envisioned by Mississauga OPA 89 and establishing strong linkages to natural features and areas located adjacent to the site (i.e., Lakeview Waterfront Connection).
+The above natural heritage features are limited to the Lake Ontario shoreline and Serson Creek channel which are located at the southern and eastern periphery of the property respectively.
+As Serson Creek is proposed to be reconstructed to a more natural form and condition, and proposed modifications to the Lake Ontario shoreline are minimal, the EIS has been scoped to focus on identifying opportunities to create, restore and enhance components of the City's NHS as envisioned by Mississauga OPA 89 and establishing strong linkages to natural features and areas located adjacent to the site (i.e., Lakeview Waterfront Connection).